 While it’s less popular than Noah, most people instantly recognize the name Jonah.
 It’s easy to spell and pronounce and, at least for now, relatively uncommon.

 It’s easy to mistake Koa for a trendy spin on Noah.
 Instead, Koa is Hawaiian, just like current favorite Kai.
 Like Rowan, it’s borrowed from the name of a tree.
-Combined, those factors make a strong case for Koa.
+Combined, those factors make Koa an obvious choice.

 Koa first entered the US Top 1000 in 2017 and has quickly risen in the rankings.
-It’s obviously a substitute choice for Noah, and might sometimes be misheard as the more popular name.
+It’s a great potential substitute choice for Noah – though it might sometimes be misheard as the more popular name.

 LEVI (#18)

 Like Noah, Levi comes from the Old Testament.
-He founded the Levites, one of the twelve tribes of Israel.
+That Levi founded the Levites, one of the twelve tribes of Israel.
 While both names claim religious significance, neither feels specifically or exclusively spiritual.

 Instead, they sound modern.
 For Noah, it’s the ‘a’ ending.
 For Levi, the letter ‘v’ lends style.